 So that’s a bit about Ypres, known as Wipers to the British Tommy.
 It is not in Britain, but Churchill said of it – “A more sacred place for the British race does not exist in the world”.

 In September 2023, UNESCO awarded World Heritage status to the ‘Funery and memory sites of the First World War’.
 This included the Menin Gate memorial, Tyne Cot cemetery, Langemark German military cemetery and Prowse Point cemetery in Ploegsteert.

 Information about Ypres will not be listed under Places to Visit on this site, which is limited to places to see and visit in Britain.
 So, here are some useful sources of further information:

 For information about visiting battlefields, you can do no better than Major & Mrs Holt’s guides.

 The Commonwealth War Graves Commission’s website is the essential source for researching the Commonwealth fallen, and an interesting site in its own right.

-There is so much printed and other material available about the First World War, some of it excellent, but I cannot recommend Lyn Macdonald’s books too highly.
+There is so much printed and other material available about the First World War, some of it excellent, but I cannot recommend Lyn Macdonald’s books too highly, available from good bookshops and Amazon.
 She took first-hand accounts of the conflict, from interviews, diaries and letters, and, with skilful editing, turned them into masterpieces of historical narrative; it’s like looking through a window into the past.